Monster Cookies

 I’ve been craving Monster Cookies for a while but after browsing Pinterest for Monster Cookie recipes I didn’t find any that quite fit the bill so I thought I would develop my own.
 I’m known as a cookie monster amongst my friends.

-I think there a few little secrets that take this from a great recipe to amazing cookies.
+I think there a few little secrets that take this from a great recipe to cookies that taste amazing.

 I knew what I wanted in a Monster Cookie.
 I wanted a soft chocolate chip cookie packed with peanut butter flavor, chocolate chips, M&Ms, and oats.
 That’s what makes the best monster cookies.